 Contractors play a large part in our day-to-day operations and in the overall safety performance of our operations.
 We hold regular safety meetings with our contractors and conduct frequent contractor audits and validations to promote LINN’s culture of safety.

 In addition to our pre-job safety meetings, LINN periodically reviews safety expectations with our contractors to establish safety standards.
 The safety meeting topics are developed by each facility’s EHS representative and address issues such as incident reporting requirements, minimum personal protection equipment and lock-out/tag-out procedures.
 Contractors are also given our Contractor Environmental, Health and Safety Requirement booklet to review and are asked to sign and return their copy to signify their understanding of LINN’s safety culture.

 We perform several contractor validations each year in each location.
 Depending on risk, frequency of use and target activities, contractors are selected to review or audit environmental and safety procedures, giving a hands-on confirmation of expectations.

 LINN understands that ongoing training is essential to maintain a safe and responsible workforce.
-We provide a variety of safety training opportunities to employees, including an introduction to LINN’s safety culture during new employee orientation, hands-on training programs and training videos.
+We provide a variety of safety training opportunities to employees, including hands-on training programs and training videos.
 Additionally, many EHS Safety Committees conduct training initiative programs.
 For example, the Committee at one of our locations developed a training station to simulate actual field conditions for lock-out/tag-out procedures.
 The training team focused on revising typical lock-out/tag-out training and made it into three separate initiatives: preparing the instructors, conducting classroom exercises and applying the skills learned in the hands-on training.

-Across our operations, we have developed safety decals that can be added to an individual’s hardhat to demonstrate his or her participation in LINN’s safety programs, identify new people who may have questions and recognize good work.
+Across our operations, we have developed safety decals that can be added to an individual’s hardhat to demonstrate his or her participation in LINN’s safety programs and recognize good work.